 4.Conclusions

-The outcomes of this research revealed that OMWW and molasses are possible approaches to improve the physical status of a silty clay soil, especially at the highest levels of combination (225L ha-1 molasses and 16.2 L m-2 OMWW).
-This is translated by the improvement in (TP, PV >50 μm, macropores >10 μm and PAW and experimental constants (a and b).
+The outcomes of this research revealed that OMWW and molasses are possible approaches to improve the physical status of a silty clay soil.,The highest levels of combination (225L ha-1 molasses and 16.2 L m-2 OMWW) gave a better performance which is expected of an organic input.
+This was translated by the improvement in (TP, PV >50 μm, macropores >10 μm and PAW and experimental constants (a and b).
 As a result of higher water content is the soil and better absorption conditions, potato plant productivity improved, reaching more than two times in comparison to the control (B0M0).

 References: